 Skin infection has become a part of our daily life due to pollution, unhealthy foods, and chemicalized cosmetics.
 Chia seeds can help protect your skin from infection.

 A daily intake of 37grams of chia seeds can help solve this problem.
 Mainly, the regular intake increases the amount of oxygen in skin cells and keeps the blood cells healthy.
-Which results in a brightened skin from both outside and inside.
+Which results in brightened skin from both outside and inside.

 - Help in weight-loss

 Chia seeds can be a perfect addition to your diet list.
-However, you take chia seeds, these will become fluffy once inside the stomach and keep the stomach full for a long time.
+However, if you take chia seeds, these will become fluffy once inside the stomach and keep the stomach full for a long time.
 This will decrease the intake of extra food and get rid of the extra weight.
 One thing that should be added here, is that chia seeds help with digestion as well.

 Chia seeds are quite beneficial for the human body.
 It helps take care of you both internally and externally.
 So, it can be said that chia seeds help a lot with keeping yourself healthy and maintaining the welfare of the skin as well.